31 Balboa: History

 The 31 Balboa was established as a streetcar line on May 15, 1932, by the Market Street Railway.
 It was the last entirely new streetcar line built in the city (until 1995).
 Its opening likely caused the discontinuation of Muni's A Geary–10th Avenue line six months later.
 Rail service ended on July 2, 1949 and was replaced with motor coach service — the last few months saw the streetcar's terminus truncated to Market and Eddy.

 Service was extended from Balboa and 30th Avenue to Ocean Beach in 1979.
 The express services were split in two, designated as "A" and "B", in 1982.
 Owl service was discontinued in 1992.
 Trolleybus infrastructure was installed on the line with completion in May 1992, but electrified service began on July 5, 1993 for limited runs after issues with the newly enacted Americans with Disabilities Act affected the availability of rolling stock.
 The full trolleybus conversion took place on March 12, 1994.

 The line was temporarily suspended in 2020 amid the COVID-19 pandemic.
 A truncated version of the route terminating at Powell Street station was reinstated on August 14, 2021.
 The route was extended on August 19, 2023, to its weekday terminus at Caltrain Depot; the Powell Street station terminus was kept for weekend use.
-Due to a budget crisis, as part of the Summer 2025 Muni Service Cuts, weekday 31 service will be truncated back to Powell Street station on June 21, 2025.
+Due to funding shortfalls, weekday 31 service was truncated back to Powell Street station on June 21, 2025.
+Effective June 6, 2026, inbound trips that only go as far as Presidio Division have a drop-off-only stop on Geary Boulevard at Masonic Avenue.